openstudioproject/openstudio_docs/api_v1/schedule_get_days.rst

         levels (list) :sup:`5`

-1.The following data is provided for a class:
+1. The following data is provided for a class
 ----------------------------------------------

     BookingOpen